yuren527/MyLearningNotes/MySQLLearning/01_Basics.md

 > create table person2(name varchar(20) NOT NULL DEFAULT "no", phone varchar(20), age int);

 If we set a column to `NOT NULL`, then we have to set a value to it when we insert a new row, other than leave it blank, or change its default value to something else;
-# PRIMARY KEY, AUTO_INCREMENT and UNIQUE
+# PRIMARY KEY and AUTO_INCREMENT and UNIQUE
 **PRIMARY KEY**
 If set a column as `PRIMARY KEY` as below, then its value cannot be `NULL`:
 > create table person(id INT PRIMARY KEY, name VARCHAR(20));